Sepideh M. Alavi

 Alice Mullin

 Alice Mullin is a doctoral student in the School Psychology emphasis under Dr. Jill Sharkey.
 She graduated from Scripps College with a B.A. in psychology.
-Following graduation, she began working as a project coordinator in Dr. Allison Harvey’s lab at UC Berkeley.
-The lab focused on the development and implementation of a behavioral sleep intervention for both youth and adults.
-Currently, her research interests include reducing barriers to and improving engagement with evidence-based treatments within youth systems, with a particular focus on the sustainment of successful treatments.
+Following graduation, she began working as a project coordinator in Dr. Allison Harvey’s lab at UC Berkeley, where she worked on research focusing on the development and implementation of a behavioral sleep intervention for both youth and adults.
+Currently, her research interests include reducing barriers to and improving engagement with evidence-based treatments within youth systems, with a particular focus on the sustainment of successful interventions in schools.
 Most recently, she has also become interested in examining the role of school climate as a barrier/motivator to sustainment.
-She is particularly interested in increasing historically underserved populations’ access to such interventions.
+She is particularly interested in increasing historically underserved populations’ access to such interventions via school systems.
+Her dissertation is examining the ways in which certain implementation constructs predict the sustainment of trauma informed practices in schools.

 Chava Nerenberg